jpetazzo/intro-to-docker/slides/First_Containers.md

 hello world
 ```

+(If your Docker install is brand new, you will also see a few extra lines,
+corresponding to the download of the `busybox` image.)

 ---

 ## That was our first container!

 * We used one of the smallest, simplest images available: `busybox`.

 * `busybox` is typically used in embedded systems (phones, routers...)

 * We ran a single process and echo'ed `hello world`.

 ---